A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Problem Formulation

 \subsection{State Estimation}

-The power grid can be roughly regarded as a graphic network.
-The generator and demand consist as the nodal buses and the electric power can flow along the transmission lines (edges).
+The power grid can be modelled as an undirected graphic network.
+The generator and demand consist as the nodal buses and the electric power can flow along the transmission lines.
 A centralized control center can monitor and control the gird operations by collecting nodal and line measurements from RTUs and PMUs.
 In a large power system, the main objective of the control center is to find the optimal real and reactive powers of each generator such that all the demands are met under the minimal cost while the system constraints are not violated.
 This generation planning is called as optimal power flow (OPF) \cite{saadat99power}.
-In this article, only the economic dispatch is considered and it is assumed that all the nodal and line measurements are available.

-Static state estimation (SE) functions as the core to maintain normal and safe operations in power system.
+State estimation (SE) functions as the core to maintain normal and safe operations in power system.
 Given redundant measurements, the voltage phasors are estimated through the system equations.
 Let the system state as $x\in\mathbb{R}^{n}$ and the measurement as $z\in\mathbb{R}^{m}$ with $m>n$, the system equations can be represented as \cite{abur04power}: